 Giving up drugs or alcohol can be similar to losing a best friend.
 It was the one thing you always relied on and it was always there when you needed to unwind, have fun, or when you were just bored.
 It wasn’t a positive, healthy relationship, but it was one that became a large part of your life.

 When you gave up drugs or drinking, you lost that part of your life.
 It can make you feel sad and disappointed because, even though you know it wasn’t good for you, you miss being able to turn to it.
-It can leave you feeling hopeless and somewhat lost.
+It can leave you feeling hopeless and somewhat lost, along with feelings of guilt and shame.
 Depression can develop in early recovery after your detox because of these feelings.
 Additionally, you can’t expect to feel at your best immediately following your detox.
 Weaning yourself off alcohol and/or drugs can take time for your body to readjust, and alcohol itself is a depressant that can alter your brain’s chemistry.

 Depression and Early Sobriety